Growing number of Minnesota legislators to retire ahead of 2022 election

 An expected wave of state legislative retirements is starting to swell ahead of the 2022 election.

-What's happening: Thirteen state legislators have already announced that they won't seek re-election in November, per a tally kept by the Legislative Reference Library.
+What's happening: Fourteen state legislators have already announced that they won't seek re-election in November, per announcements and a tally kept by the Legislative Reference Library.

-- Rep. Paul Marquart, a Dillworth Democrat who chairs an influential tax committee, became the latest addition to the retirement list Wednesday.
-He had faced tough races in an increasingly red district in recent elections.
+- Longtime DFL Reps.
+Carlos Mariani of St. Paul and Paul Marquart of Dilworth, became the latest additions to the retirement list this week.
+Mariani chairs a public safety committee, while Marquart, who represented a GOP-leaning district, leads taxes.

 - Tim Miller, a legislator from Prinsburg who is a member of the New House Republican Caucus, also announced this week his plans to move on from the Legislature.